 - Faqiri v.
 Ontario

-Counsel for the Faqiri family in a civil action which arose out of the death of Soleiman Faqiri at the Central East Correctional Facility in Ontario.
+Counsel for the Faqiri family in a civil action and coroner’s inquest arising out of the death of Soleiman Faqiri at the Central East Correctional Facility in Ontario.
 The inquest will be convening in Toronto in late 2023.

 - National Inquiry into Missing and Murdered Indigenous Women and Girls [MMIWG] (2017-2019)